Restaurant and Bar

 Diesel, unleaded and premium fuel supplies and mechanical repair workshop, including tyre repairs.

-Although there is no mobile phone coverage ( coming soon ) we do have normal landline services using Telstra pay phones (coins or Telstra Card) and WiFi service.
+We now have Telstra mobile service but for those with other Telcos we do have normal landline services using Telstra pay phones (coins or Telstra Card) and WiFi service.

 Airstrip shuttle service and AvGas available by arrangement.

-You can also enjoy the outdoor swimming pool and BBQ area which is available for your use.
+You can also enjoy the outdoor BBQ area which is available for your use.

 The Greenwood Lounge is available for use for all patrons and is a fantastic venue for groups and individuals alike.